LP Singles CD [DVD] Books Magazines LaserDisc Other

 Neil Young - Heart of Gold

-(2006 Jonathan Demme) 80:-
+(2005 Jonathan Demme) 80:-

-Soon after his critically-acclaimed album "Prairie Wind", rock legend Neil Young took the Ryman Auditorium – the historic home of Nashville’s Grand Old Opry – by storm, blowing away the audience with heartfelt renditions of recent songs and classic hits including "The Painter", "Heart Of Gold" and "Harvest Moon".
+Soon after his critically-acclaimed album "Prairie Wind", Neil Young took the Ryman Auditorium – the historic home of Nashville’s Grand Old Opry – by storm, blowing away the audience with heartfelt renditions of recent songs and classic hits including "The Painter", "Heart Of Gold" and "Harvest Moon".

 Surrounded by a hand-picked group of musical companions, including his wife Pegi Young and special guest vocalist Emmylou Harris, Neil Young Triumphs.

-[Paramount]Region 1
+[Paramount]Region 2

 Neil Young - Rust Never Sleeps